HONOR AND CELEBRATE EXCEPTIONAL NATIVE ARTISTS ACROSS INDIAN COUNTRY.

 Identify an artist who you feel exemplifies the spirit of this award — and contact the artist to confirm their interest in the award.

 Briefly write the contributions the artist has made to his or her community.
-Nominations are accepted from January until July 31, 2017.
-Nominations are now closed for 2018.
-Please sign up for our email to get notified when they will reopen for 2019.
+Nominations for 2019 are accepted until July 31, 2018.

-Full applications are mailed to the artist/nominee and nominator after nominations close July 31, 2017 and are due back to First Peoples Fund together by October 30, 2017.
+Application form are sent to the artist/nominee and nominator after nominations close July 31, 2018 and fully completed applications are due back to First Peoples Fund together by September 30, 2018.

 WHO WAS JENNIFER EASTON